quimortiz/dynotree/README.md

 ## Option 3

 # Dependencies

-Python: No dependencies
+For Python: No dependencies.

-C++ Code: Eigen
+For C++ Code: Eigen

-Develop: Eigen and Boost Testing
+For Development: Eigen and Boost Testing

 # Interface

-See this for examples.
+Refer to the provided examples for more information.

 # Benchmark

-Check this repo for benchmark against
+For benchmarking against other platforms, refer to this repository:
 * [bucket-pr-kdtree](https://github.com/jkflying/bucket-pr-kdtree)
 * OMPL
 * Nigh
 * ...

 # Roadmap

-Code is Stable, currently used in ...
+The code is stable and is currently in use ...